 About

-I am currently the Lead Analytics Solutions Architect at St. Jude Children’s Research Hospital, based remotely out of Nashville, Tennessee.
+I am currently the Principal Data and AI Solutions Architect at St. Jude Children’s Research Hospital, based remotely out of Nashville, Tennessee.
 I completed my Master of Public Policy and MSc in Applied Statistics at the University of Oxford as a Rhodes Scholar.
 I graduated with a B.S. in Mathematics from the University of Tennessee, Knoxville.
 There I also majored in Spanish and minored in Portuguese.
 I previously worked as a Technical Officer at the World Health Organization, serving as a focal point for all technical aspects related to disability across the global organization, and as a Senior Healthcare Data Analyst/Technical Lead at Embold Health, a Nashville-based healthcare data start-up focused on improving care through objective quality measurement of physicians.

 A white woman with brown hair pulled back, in a green patterned dress and beige cardigan, sitting in a wheelchair, smiling like she loves having a headshot taken